 But it’s not just about the conventional games played in a bar.

-We also feature plenty new games that can be played indoors, outdoors, and pretty much everywhere in between, including new card games, lawn games, twists on classic family games, and retro games (think classic board and arcade games).
+We also feature plenty new games that can be played indoors, outdoors, and pretty much everywhere in between, including party games, new card games, lawn games, twists on classic family games, and retro games (think classic board and arcade games).